openfaas/faas/guide/deployment_k8s.md

 | API Gateway / UI  | 31112    |
 | Prometheus        | 31119    |

+!!! note
-> If you're an advanced Kubernetes user, you can add an IngressController to your stack and remove the NodePort assignments.
+    If you're an advanced Kubernetes user, you can add an IngressController to your stack and remove the NodePort assignments.

-* Deploy a sample function
+## Deploy a function

 There are currently no sample functions built into this stack, but we can deploy them quickly via the UI or FaaS-CLI.

-**Use the CLI**
+### Using the CLI

 * Install the CLI